 “We knew there was something different about him,” says Abu Khalil, “he had a way to connect with us.
 We were drawn to him.”

 In the early 1980’s, Sheikh Gilani led a very public “jihad campaign.”
 He encouraged many to go fight in Afghanistan against the Russians.
-He made his campaign public and sent out letters to the embassies, the US government, etc. No one seemed to pay attention.
+He sent letters to the embassies, the US government.
+No one seemed to pay attention.

 After the campaign fell through Sheikh Gilani became concerned about the environment his students were living in.
-So him and his students began to buy property all across America and many of them began settling in rural parts of America.
+So they began buying property all across America and settling in rural parts of America.
 It was their Sheikh’s way to purify them.

 “Out here, we are closer to Allah.”
 Uncle Musa tells me.

 Uncle Musa is our de facto tour guide who shows us around the property.
 He brings us to the Holy Shrine where many students have seen the word “Allah” appear in light many times through.
 There is a fax machine on a pedestal because of a jammed paper miracle that occurred with it.
 The Sheikh directed his students to make the place a full-time shrine open for anyone to visit.